yangshun/tech-interview-handbook/contents/best-practice-questions.md

 - [Palindromic Substrings](https://leetcode.com/problems/palindromic-substrings/)
 - [Pacific Atlantic Water Flow](https://leetcode.com/problems/pacific-atlantic-water-flow/)

-## Week 3 - Non-Linear Data Structures
+## Week 3 - Non-linear data structures

 The focus of week 3 is on non-linear data structures like trees, graphs and heaps.
 You should be familiar with the various tree traversal (in-order, pre-order, post-order) algorithms and graph traversal algorithms such as breadth-first search and depth-first search.
 In my experience, using more advanced graph algorithms (Dijkstra's and Floyd-Warshall) is quite rare and usually not necessary.